blackrussian84/Dcoya/README.md

 **The Task is nutty :)
 > Nginx configuration:
 > when the Docker is set up for port [443 support], and in K8s the app should be accessed via 443.
 We have a situation!!!
+X2 SSL termination
 > ###!!!
 Performance Issue !!!###
 ```bash
 # nginx.conf